 Despite our best endeavours, we have been unsuccessful in trying to purchase the freehold in South Ockendon.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

 Most definitely.
 We are happy to put you in touch with a South Ockendon conveyancing firm who can help.

-An example of a Lease Extension case for a South Ockendon premises is 37 Lodge Court High Street in November 2013. the decision of the LVT was that the premium to be paid for the new lease was £25,559 This case affected 1 flat.
-The number of years remaining on the existing lease(s) was 57.5 years.
+An example of a Lease Extension case for a South Ockendon property is 37 Lodge Court High Street in November 2013. the decision of the LVT was that the premium to be paid for the new lease was £25,559 This case was in relation to 1 flat.
+The unexpired term was 57.5 years.